Dr Roland Ark (Practice Principal)

 Dr Zohaib Pervaiz (MBBS, FRACGP)

 Dr Pervaiz was born and trained in Pakistan.
-He recently joined our busy medical team from Pakistan.
+He joined our busy medical team from Pakistan.
 He has worked as a GP in Pakistan for four years.
 Now he is pursuing career as a GP in Wynyard, Tasmania.
-With excellent educational support from Wynyard Medical Centre and HR Recruitment Plus, DR Pervaiz has successfully achieved his fellowship with RACGP in August, 2012.
+With excellent educational support from his supervisor, Dr Roland Ark, administrative team from Wynyard Medical Centre and HR Recruitment Plus, DR Pervaiz has successfully achieved his fellowship with RACGP in August, 2012.
+He plays co-supervisor role in teaching young generation doctors and GP registrars.
 He enjoys rural GP life style and intends to stay permanently in Australia.
+He loves to do fly fishing and camping when he has his spare time.
 His main interests are acute Surgical and Medical Emergency Medicine.

 Dr Cherrilyn Zablan-Salazar (MD, FRACGP, MSc in Family Medicine)

 Dr Cherrilyn Zablan-Salazar was born in Phillipines.
-She recently joined our busy medical team from Melbourne.
+She joined our busy medical team from Melbourne on 2014.
 She has worked in Phillipines for 6 years.
-Now she is pursuing career as a GP in Wynyard Medical Centre, Tasmania.
-With excellent educational support from Wynyard Medical Centre and HR Recruitment Plus, DR Zablan-Salazar has successfully achieved her fellowship with RACGP in October 2016.
+She loves to pursue her career as a GP at Wynyard Medical Centre, Tasmania.
+With excellent educational support from her supervisor, Dr Roland Ark, administrative team from Wynyard Medical Centre and HR Recruitment Plus, DR Zablan-Salazar has successfully achieved her fellowship with RACGP in October 2016.
+She plays co-supervisor role in teaching young generation doctors and GP registrars.
 Her main interests are child, women and mental health.
 She has special interest in Family Planning.

 DR Sukanya Selvarajah (MD)

 Dr Sukanya Selvarajah was born in Sri Lanka and trained in Russia.
-She recently joined our busy medical team from Sri Lanka.
+She joined our busy medical team from Sri Lanka on 2014.
 She has worked in Colombo, Sri Lanka for 7 years.
 Now she is pursuing career as a GP in Wynyard Medical Centre, Tasmania.
-She will be preparing to achieve her fellowship with RACGP in a couple of years.
+She is currently preparing to achieve her fellowship with RACGP in a year.
 Her main interest are child and women health.